armcknight/mtg/README.md

 # Details

+`make init` to start.
+So far just clones the submodules, which are Swift packages integrated from their local paths.
+I had to fork [Progress.swift](https://github.com/jkandzi/Progress.swift) to fix an [off-by-one error](https://github.com/jkandzi/Progress.swift/pull/12).

 There are currently two tools:
 - `mtg-cli` manages the card collection
 - `scryfall-local` downloads and serves Scryfall bulk data files to avoid making lots of individual requests to their web server